 A Laptop Or Computer

-It might go without saying, but in order to record gameplay and video footage, as well as to upload your content to YouTube, you’ll need a computer or laptop, with a stable internet connection.
+It might go without saying, but in order to record gameplay and video footage, as well as to upload your content to YouTube, you’ll need a computer or laptop with a stable internet connection.
 Your footage can take up a lot of storage space, and you should have a computer that can handle using multiple devices at once.
 If your computer can handle filming in 1080p, even better.

-A Webcam, or Camera
+A Webcam, or a Camera

 This is technically optional; not all gaming channels actually film themselves playing.
 Sometimes, just the audio, gameplay footage, and maybe an animated sprite can work well without ever having to perform live for a camera.